aquasecurity/cloud-security-remediation-guides/en/aws/ec2/open-smbotcp.md

 3. Scroll down the left navigation panel and choose "Security Group" under "Network & Security".</br> <img src="/resources/aws/ec2/open-smbotcp/step3.png"/>
 4. Select the "EC2 Security Group" that needs to be verified. </br> <img src="/resources/aws/ec2/open-smbotcp/step4.png"/>
 5. Scroll down the bottom panel and choose "Inbound rules".
 Verify the value for "Source" column for "SMB" under "Type" for port "445" for "Windows SMB" and if any rule have value set to "0.0.0.0/0" or "::/0 " then the selected "Security Group" has "TCP" port for "SMBoTCP" open to the public.</br> <img src="/resources/aws/ec2/open-smbotcp/step5.png"/>
-6. Repeat steps number 2 - 5 to verify other "Security Groups" in the selected AWS region.</br>
+6. Repeat step number 2 - 5 to verify other "Security Groups" in the selected AWS region.</br>
 7. Navigate to "Security Groups" under "Network & Security" and select the "Security Group" that needs to modify to restrict the access of "TCP" port 445 for "Windows SMB" over TCP  to specific ip address. </br> <img src="/resources/aws/ec2/open-smbotcp/step7.png"/>
 8. Scroll down the page and select the "Inbound rules" and click on the "Edit Inbound rules" button to the right. </br> <img src="/resources/aws/ec2/open-smbotcp/step8.png"/>
 9. In the "Edit inbound rules" tab select either the "MyIP" or "Custom" from the "Source" column.</br> <img src="/resources/aws/ec2/open-smbotcp/step9.png"/>